 - A letter providing the name, address and phone number of the entity fiscally responsible for the project.

 - Digital copies (both PDF and CAD files) of the development plans and/or the final plat and BMP erosion control plan.
+Plans must include a utility sheet with proposed waterline location.

 - A letter from the fire department with jurisdiction approving/recommending the location of fire hydrants.